bear2b/bear_sdk_demo_ios/README.md

 You are able to create instances of `BearViewController` subclasses and use those objects to provide the specific behaviors and visual appearances that you need.
 You are able to specify these scanner properties in subclass or Interface Builder:

 * `timeToPause` - The time after that scanner will be paused.
-The default value of this property is 10 seconds.
+The default value of this property is 10 seconds;
 * `scannerColor` - Customize scanning line color.
-The default value of this property is purple color.
+The default value of this property is purple color;
 * `delegate` - Use your own `BearDelegate` implementation.
 Delegate provides a mechanism for your application to take action on events that occur in the `BearViewController`.

 To get more information about `BearDelegate` take a look on [special `BearDelegate` article](#delegate).